 Credit cards were always used to cover cash shortages and once used it was all about managing the minimum payment.
-As long as the minimum payment could be paid the card would continued to be used.
+As long as the minimum payment could be paid the card would continue to be used.
 Credit line would be increased and more spending would occur.
-I never saw this as a problem, until one card turn into 5 and after years of abuse a $100k worth of debt crippled us.
+I never saw this as a problem, until one card turns into 5 and after years of abuse, a $100k worth of debt-crippled us.
 I know better now, credit cards should be paid in full every month and if used properly can gain you rewards, saving you additional money on a number of things.
 It’s a simple rule and if you can’t follow it, you shouldn’t own a credit card.

 If you could go back to your 20s, what would you do differently to build a better financial safety net and grow your net worth faster?